-395 BIOLOGICAL PERSPECTIVES.
-F and S. A study of the history of biology and its major ideas and concepts; a study of the biological literature; and a critical analysis of various philosophies of science.
+395 BIOLOGICAL PERSPECTIVES.\ S. A study of the history of biology and its major ideas and concepts; a study of the biological literature; and a critical analysis of various philosophies of science.
 Prerequisite: senior status in biology program of concentration.
 Staff.

-510 BASIC IDEAS IN CONTEMPORARY BIOLOGY.
-A study of contemporary ideas in biology involving all of the organizational levels (the molecular, cellular, organ, organism, population, species, community, ecosystem).
+GRADUATE COURSES 510 BASIC IDEAS IN CONTEMPORARY BIOLOGY.
+A study of contemporary ideas in biology involving all of the organizational levels (the molecular, cellular, organ, organism, population-species, community-ecosystem).
 The laboratory work will emphasize the methods of inquiry of biology especially as they pertain to the concepts of biology which are being taught in the elementary and junior high schools.
 Prerequisite: at least three courses in biology including either Biology 111 or 121.
 Staff.
+590 INDEPENDENT STUDY (graduate).
+F,I,S. Staff.